Table of contents

 9) 1968-1985 – Les Paul Deluxe was released, Gold Top finish, mini-humbuckers in singles format.

-11) 1974 - Gibson factory moved from Kalamazoo, Michigan, to Nashville, Tennessee, concurrently the old factory kept producing limited runs of expensive Les Paul versions (The Les Paul, Artisan, 25/50 Anniversary, Artist, KM etc.) up to 1984.
+11) 1974 - Gibson factory moved from Kalamazoo, Michigan, to Nashville, Tennessee, concurrently the old factory kept producing limited runs of expensive Les Paul versions (The Les Paul, Artisan, 25/50 Anniversary, Custom Super 400, KM, Leo's etc.) up to 1984, which were competed by limited issues from the new factory (Artist, Heritage, Spotlight etc.).

 12) 1982-present - Gibson resumed the production of the Les Paul model using the original technology, started diversification of the guitar line.

-13) 1983-present - Les Paul Studio was released with no body or neck binding and with inlays in the form of dots; the Les Paul bodies got perforation of various geometry.
+13) 1983-present - Les Paul Studio was released with no body or neck binding and with inlays in the form of dots; the Les Paul bodies got perforation of various geometry (holes, notches, chambers, hollow - 7 varieties in all).

-15) 1990-present - Les Paul Classic have been released, ’60 neck profile, aged inlays, open humbuckers, different serial numbers.
+15) 1990-present - Les Paul Classic have been released, lightweigh mahogany, ’60 neck profile, aged inlays, open humbuckers, different serial numbers.

-16) 1993 - Gibson Custom, Art & Historic Division opened, which released limited runs of reissues guitars (Historic Reissue, Collector's Choise), rare and anniversary versions (Florentine, Elegant, Carved Flame, Black Widow etc.) as well as signature models of famous guitarists (Slash, Zakk Wylde, Alex Lifeson etc.), and later Custom and Standard Custom Shop, thus widely diversifying the line of custom instruments.
+16) 1993 - Gibson Custom, Art & Historic Division opened, which released limited runs of reissues guitars (Historic Reissue, Collector's Choise), rare and anniversary versions (Florentine, Elegant, Ultima, Carved Flame, Black Widow, Korina, Koa etc.) as well as signature models of famous guitarists (Slash, Zakk Wylde, Ace Frehley, Alex Lifeson etc.), and later Custom and Standard/Classic Custom Shop, thus widely diversifying the line of custom instruments.

 17) 1997-2004 – innovative Les Paul Elegant was released that has a hollow body, a long tenon neck, compound radius ebony fretboard, inlays out of real mother-of-pearl and the top binding of increasing thickness.